Dysthymia: Signs and symptoms

-Mild degrees of dysthymia may result in people withdrawing from stress and avoiding opportunities for failure.
-In more severe cases of dysthymia, people may withdraw from daily activities.
-They will usually find little pleasure in usual activities and pastimes.
+Mild degrees of dysthymia may result in withdrawal from stress-inducing activities and avoidance of opportunities for failure.
+In more severe cases of dysthymia, the patient may withdraw from daily activities.
+They will usually find little pleasure in usual activities and pastimes, a symptom of depression known as anhedonia.

 Diagnosis of dysthymia can be difficult because of the subtle nature of the symptoms and patients can often hide them in social situations, making it challenging for others to detect symptoms.
-Additionally, dysthymia often occurs at the same time as other psychological disorders, which adds a level of complexity in determining the presence of dysthymia, particularly because there is often an overlap in the symptoms of disorders.
+Additionally, dysthymia is often comorbid with other psychological conditions, adding complexity to dysthymia recognition due to overlapping symptoms.
+Dysthymia is frequently comorbid with anxiety disorders, substance use disorders, and personality disorders, and suicidal ideation is common.